evandro-morini/Python-Flask-RabbitMQ-MySQL/README.md

 **Python: Flask + RabbitMQ + MySQL:**

+- Run Rabbit on a Docker container with command: `sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`
+- Run `pip install -r requirements.txt` on root folder;
 - Set database parameters on config.py (host, schema, user, password, and so on);
 - Create table on MySQL from python console using commands: `from app import db` & `db.create_all();`
-- Run Rabbit on Docker with command: `sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`
-- Run `pip install -r requirements.txt` on root folder;
 - Run this app using `python -m flask run` on root folder;
 - If everything is fine, you'll be running RabbitMQ on http://localhost:15672/ and python app on http://localhost:5000/
 - Create a simple Queue called "operations" on RabbitMQ: http://localhost:15672/#/queues (user: _guest_, pwd: _guest_);